shenzhun/speech-recognition-using-pocketsphinx/README.md

       http://www.speech.cs.cmu.edu/SLM/toolkit_documentation.html
       <p>
        Given a large corpus of text in a file a.text, but no specified vocabulary,</p>
-       <code>#compute the word unigram counts
+          #compute the word unigram counts

           cat a.text | text2wfreq > a.wfreq
           #Convert the word unigram counts into a vocabulary consisting of the 20,000 most common words

           cat a.wfreq | wfreq2vocab -top 20000 > a.vocab
        #Generate a binary id 3-gram of the training text, based on this vocabulary

        cat a.text | text2idngram -vocab a.vocab > a.idngram